csdl/csdl.github.io/README.md

 Then look at each section's React component.
 The News section component is [News.js](https://github.com/csdl/csdl.github.io/blob/src/src/src/News.js).
 Many sections consist of displaying one or more "cards", and these are always their own component.
 So, for example, the code for the card that displays a single New item is [NewsCard.js](https://github.com/csdl/csdl.github.io/blob/src/src/src/NewsCard.js).

 LMK if you have ideas for improving the site.
-I've listed a few as [Issues](https://github.com/csdl/csdl.github.io/issues).
+I've listed a few of mine as [Issues](https://github.com/csdl/csdl.github.io/issues).